andy-mart/e2m3u2bouquet/README.md

   -q ICONPATH, --iconpath ICONPATH
-                        Option path to store picons, if not supplied defaults to /usr/share/enigma2/picon/ -U, --uninstall       Uninstall all changes made by this script -V, --version         show program's version number and exit
+                        Option path to store picons, if not supplied defaults to /usr/share/enigma2/picon/ -d SERVICEID, --serviceid SERVICEID
+                        Option to allow multiple IPTV services at the same time without overwriting each other -U, --uninstall       Uninstall all changes made by this script -V, --version         show program's version number and exit